discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 * `scope=bot%20applications.commands` specifies that you want to add this application as a Discord bot, with the ability to create slash commands.

 ::: warning
-If you get an error message saying "Bot requires a code grant", then head over into your application's settings and disable the "Require OAuth2 Code Grant" option.
-You shouldn't enable this checkbox unless you know why you need to.
+If you get an error message saying "Bot requires a code grant", head over to your application's settings and disable the "Require OAuth2 Code Grant" option.
+You shouldn't enable this option unless you know why you need to.
 :::

 ## Creating and using your invite link